 What is oropharyngeal cancer?

 The oropharynx consists of the structures in the back of the throat, including the base of tongue, palatine tonsils, posterior pharyngeal wall and soft palate.
 There are many different types of cancers of the oropharynx, however the vast majority are squamous cell carcinomas.
-Squamous cell carcinomas can be divided into two types, HPV-positive and HPV-negative, which are usually linked to tobacco use.
+Squamous cell carcinomas can be divided into two types, HPV-positive and HPV-negative.
 There are about 15,000 new cases of oropharyngeal cancer each year, with the vast majority being HPV-positive.

 What are the symptoms of oropharyngeal cancer?